syl20bnr/spacemacs-elpa-mirror/melpa/fix-input-readme.txt

 Suppose that you have switched to Dvorak or Colemak.
-Chances are you're going to use that layout everywhere, not only in Emacs (the fact is, we still need to leave Emacs sometimes and use other programs), so you setup it on OS level or maybe you even have “hardware” Dvorak keyboard.
+Chances are you're going to use that layout everywhere, not only in Emacs (we still need to leave Emacs sometimes and use other programs), so you setup it on OS level or maybe you even have “hardware” Dvorak keyboard.
 You adapt to this new layout and everything is OK.

 Now suppose that you need to input non-Latin text and for that you naturally need to activate an input method in Emacs.
 The nightmare